-The city of Nara is famous for its many shrines and temples, many of which date back to the 8th century when Nara was Japan’s first permanent capital.
+Nara is famous for its historical shrines and temples.
 Today, the city is known for a handful of world heritage sites and its bowing Sika deer.
 A day trip to Nara from Kyoto or Osaka is highly recommended and if you have a little extra time, then staying in Nara is ideal.

 Watch my video guide of Nara first to see the beauty of what can be experienced there.
 Below is an informational Nara travel guide sharing the top attractions of Nara and how to get around in a day.